Steven Gault: Witness for the Crown

 Akleh's lawyer, Glenn Orr, argued very forcefully that only "an imbecile or a moron" would try to recruit a man whom he already accused of being an informer to serve as a hitman.
 Orr called Gault "the Wayne Gretzky of lying", saying in his closing comments to the jury that Gault was a deeply dishonest man whose word could not be trusted.
 Akleh further testified that his long-standing feud with Gault made it very unlikely that he would try to recruit him as a hitman while Stephenson testified he had been feuding with Gault ever since he suggested he was not intelligent enough to serve as the treasurer of the Oshawa chapter.
 The fact that Gault despite wearing a wire did not record either Akleh or Stephenson saying anything about wanting to kill Lenti was a further blow to his credibility; Gault maintained that Akleh and Stephenson had indicated via hand gestures that they wanted him to kill Lenti.
-On January 18, 2009, Akleh and Stephenson were acquitted of conspiring to murder Lenti with the jury ruling that Crown's case rested entirely on the unreliable word of Gault.
+On 18 January 2009, Akleh and Stephenson were acquitted of conspiring to murder Lenti with the jury ruling that Crown's case rested entirely on the unreliable word of Gault.

 In February 2009, Terry Pink, the president of the Angels' Simcoe County chapter, was convicted of selling 8,340 ecstasy tablets to Gault.
 On 25 March 2009, Ward was convicted of drug dealing and living off the proceeds of crime, becoming the most high-profile Hells Angel to be convicted as a result of Project Tandem.
 Another Hells Angel turned informer, David Atwell, later testified that pictures of Gault were to be found in every Angel clubhouse with the words "liar" and "rat" written across them.
 Ultimately, 21 Hells Angels were convicted of various drug, weapons, and membership of a criminal organization charges brought about in connection with Project Tandem.
 On 12 April 2009, a television documentary about his life entitled Project Gault aired as part of the television series Outlaw Bikers.
 Gault is living in witness protection under a pseudonym in an unknown location.

-In June 2010, the Ontario Criminal Injuries Compensation Board ordered Gault to pay Sebastiao some $35,000 dollars in compensation, ruling that she had suffered years of physical and sexual abuse at the hands of Gault.
-Sebastiao has stated that Gault has refused to pay child support for their daughter and compensation and alleges he only offered her a one time payment of $200 dollars to support their daughter despite being paid $1 million by the Ontario government.
+In June 2010, the Ontario Criminal Injuries Compensation Board ordered Gault to pay Sebastiao some $35,000 in compensation, ruling that she had suffered years of physical and sexual abuse at the hands of Gault.
+Sebastiao has stated that Gault has refused to pay child support for their daughter and compensation and alleges he only offered her a one time payment of $200 to support their daughter despite being paid $1 million by the Ontario government.
 She stated about her ex-husband: "He would rather spend $5,000 on a (motor)bike part than $50 for a good pair of shoes for his daughter."
 Legal experts state that Sebastiao has a strong case against Gault, but because he is living in witness protection that it is very unlikely that she can force him to pay child support.